Tomato

 If you like these free resources please consider following these teacher creators.
 They are always developing new and cool things, for you and I, to use with young learners.

 Thank you for taking the time to read and explore this collection of free tomato resources.
-These can be used with my “Farmer’s Market Poetry Journal” packet.
+These can be used with my “Farmers’ Market Poetry Journal” packet.
 The packet contains 10 original poems and clip art for young learners to paste and illustrate into their poetry journals.
-Click on the Farmer’s Market Guide Page to access all 10 free topic resources that can be incorporated into any farmer’s market or food study themed lessons.
+Click the image above for a free sample of this packet.

 CLICK HERE FOR MORE…